kimmykokonut/ASP.NET-Core-MVC-web-app/README.md

 `$ git commit -m 'add .gitignore`
 `$ git push origin main`

-9. While in the terminal, navigate to the project's production directory called "Bakery" and type `$ dotnet build` to compile the application's code.
+9. While in the terminal, navigate to the project's production directory currently called "ProjectName" and type `$ dotnet build` to compile the application's code.

 10. To use MSTest, you need to use the NuGet package manager to install the packages in the .csproj file.
-Navigate to the Bakery.Tests directory in the terminal and run the command `$ dotnet restore`
+Navigate to the ProjectName.Tests directory in the terminal and run the command `$ dotnet restore`

 11. Optionally you can use a file watcher so you don't have to restart the server every time the code changes.
 Run this command `$ dotnet watch run` to make the server automatically update.

 12. In the terminal, type `$ dotnet run` (to compile and execute the console application ).
-Since this is a console application, you'll interact with it through text commands in your terminal.

-13. Enjoy my first solo official C# Console Application!
-You can exit the program at anytime by entering `ctrl` + `c` at any time.
+13. Enjoy!
+You can close the development server at anytime by entering `ctrl` + `c` in the terminal.

-* To run tests using MSTest, navigate to the Bakery.Tests directory in your terminal and type `$ dotnet test`
+* To run tests using MSTest, navigate to the ProjectName.Tests directory in your terminal and type `$ dotnet test`

 ## Known Bugs
 * None known at this time